jcopperman/NUnit.Web.Tests/README.md

 ## PART 2: Test Automation with .NET

 ### Automation Summary
-Technology: .NET Core project using NUnit and Selenium Webdriver which is deployed via Travis CI
+Technology: .NET 3 project using NUnit and Selenium Webdriver in C#

 Run locally from Visual Studio with NUnit Test Runner:

 Prequisites:
+- Git is installed
+- Visual Studio 2019 Community Edition is installed

+Instructions for running tests:

 1. Clone this repository with ``` git clone https://github.com/jcopperman/NUnit.Web.Tests.git ```
-1. Install Visual Studio 2019 Community
-2. Install Git for Windows
 2. Run Visual Studio as Administrator
+3. Restore Nuget packages
-4. Build Solution and run Tests from the Test Explorer
+3. Build Solution and run Tests from the Test Explorer